-Hydraulic Steering
+· Hydraulic Steering

 Hydraulic steering systems require regular preventative maintenance for continued safe and reliable operation.
 The oil level in the helm pump must be maintained within acceptable operating levels.
 A low oil level will allow air to get into the steering system and result in unresponsive steering.
-The oil level should always be within 1/2 inch (1.3cm) from the base of the fill hole, located on the front top portion of the helm pump.
+The oil level should always be at the base of the threads in the filler hole, located on the front top portion of the helm pump.
 Check the entire steering system regularly for oil leaks.
 Unobserved leaks over a period of time will result in unresponsive steering and possibly loss of steering.
 Refer to the steering manual for specific recommendations and additional maintenance requirements.
 Any slow or sudden change in the "feel" of your steering system indicates an immediate need for a thorough inspection.
 All repairs and replacements to steering systems should be made only by a qualified marine technician.